Birds With Orange Heads

 • Diet: Fruits, insects, and worms

 The Orange-headed Thrush (Geokichla citrina) Birds With Orange Heads is a ground-dwelling bird with bright orange on its head and belly.
-Also, It has gray wings on top.
+Also, It has grey wings on top.
 It lives in forests and gardens in Southeast Asia and the Indian subcontinent.
 It loves places near streams and ravines.

 Orange-headed Thrush